 An Unwelcome Visitor

-Lockwood's high estimation of himself doesn't hold up under scrutiny and this is borne out when he visits Wuthering Heights.
-He seems intrigued by Heathcliff's chilly reception and claims he, too, is reserved, yet he had no trouble "persevering in soliciting" his lodging at the Grange and no problem going over to his landlord's, knowing that Heathcliff had had some thoughts about renting to him.
-He isn't shy about seeking out the company of complete strangers and he is quite vocal even when he finds that the inhabitants at the Heights are taciturn and unwelcoming.
+Lockwood's high estimation of himself doesn't hold under scrutiny, which is borne out when he visits Wuthering Heights.
+He seems intrigued by Heathcliff's chilly reception and claims he, too, is reserved.
+Yet, he had no trouble "persevering in soliciting" his lodging at the Grange and no problem going over to his landlord's, knowing that Heathcliff had had some thoughts about renting to him.
+He isn't shy about seeking out the company of complete strangers, and he is quite vocal even when he finds that the inhabitants at the Heights are taciturn and unwelcoming.

-He seems to have a penchant for inserting himself where he is not initially noticed, as if he is determined that attention be focused on him.
-Once he got it with the young woman, he made zero effort, but at the Heights because he doesn't get it, he continues to push his way in where his intrusion is clearly not welcomed.
-It's obvious he views as a challenge "winning people over."
+He seems to have a penchant for inserting himself where he is not initially noticed as if he is determined that attention be focused on him.
+Once he got it with the young woman, he made zero effort, but at the Heights, because he doesn't get it, he continues to push his way in where his intrusion is clearly not welcomed.
+It's obvious he views "winning people over" as a challenge.